 The Sidhs: “Our disciples are in the world.
 They go from house to house spreading our teachings.”

-The Master: “Your disciples themselves are without religion.
+The Guru: “Your disciples themselves are without religion.
 They only know how to rub ash on their bodies and beg for food.
-There is no one capable to show the true path to the people.
+There is no one capable of showing the true path to the people.
 There is no consideration for right or wrong.
 Everyone is running after greed.”

 The Sidhs: “Are the rulers not looking after the welfare and rights of their people?”

-The Master: “The rulers have become the source of suffering.
+The Guru: “The rulers have become the source of suffering.
 Fear has made the people weak and hypocritical.
 They have become powerless.
 Their mindset has become that of slaves.”

 The Sidhs: “What about the priests?
 Are they not helping the people?”

-The Master: “The priests enact theatrical performances from mythology.
-Their disciples play music and the priests dance.
+The Guru: “The priests enact theatrical performances from mythology.
+Their disciples play music, and the priests dance.
 It has become quite a show.
 They go from house to house collecting money and distributing good luck charms for people to wear.
 Such has become the condition of the priests.”

 The Sidhs: “What about the Mughal rulers?
-Are the mullahs (Muslim trained in Islamic law and doctrine) not dispensing justice?”
+Are the mullahs (Muslims trained in Islamic law and doctrine) not dispensing justice?”

-The Master: “The mullahs have become corrupt.
+The Guru: “The mullahs have become corrupt.
 They take bribes and deny the people their rights.
 There is no justice left.
 Love for money has become paramount.”

 The Sidhs: “Nanak, are you a householder or are you ‘in renunciation?’”

-The Master: “Define a householder and someone ‘in renunciation.’”
+The Guru: “Define a householder and someone ‘in renunciation.’”

 The Sidhs: “We consider a family man absorbed in worldly affairs and desires as a householder.
-Someone ‘in renunciation’ is one who has left his home and family and is detached from worldly matters and longings.”
+Someone ‘in renunciation’ has left his home and family and is detached from worldly matters and longings.”

-The Master: “On your path, can a family man remain detached from worldly desires?”
+The Guru: “On your path, can a family man remain detached from worldly desires?”

 The Sidhs: “Absolutely not!
 It’s impossible.”

-The Master: “Your interpretation of householder and a person ‘in renunciation’ is incorrect.”
+The Guru: “Your interpretation of householder and a person ‘in renunciation’ is incorrect.”

 The Sidhs: “Why don’t you tell us the correct meaning?”

 The Sidhs: “It seems you have not completely understood what I meant.
-Can a person be a householder and be ‘in renunciation’ at the same time?”
+Can a person simultaneously be a householder and ‘in renunciation’?”

-The Master: “Detachment from worldly desires has to be of the mind.
-It is not necessary for the body to renounce home and family.
+The Guru: “Detachment from worldly desires has to be of the mind.
+The body doesn't need to renounce home and family.
 A householder is considered ‘in renunciation’ while living with his family if his mind is detached from worldly desires.”

 The Sidhs: “Are you saying that the scriptures are untrue and all those who have renounced the world are wrong?”

-The Master: “Untrue is one’s own mind or one’s own behavior.
+The Guru: “Untrue is one’s own mind or one’s own behavior.
 A true renunciate is one who has mastered control over the five senses and is detached from worldly desires.”

-The Sidhs: “We renounce the world to keep away from worldly attachments.
+The Sidhs: “We renounce the world to avoid worldly attachments.
 We practice yoga to control our bodily passions.
 How do you control the mind and body?”

 The Sidhs: “We ask our disciples to stay silent for long periods of time.
-On your path, is remembrance of the Divine done by the tongue?
+Does the tongue do the remembrance of the Divine on your path?
 Do you ask your disciples to keep their lips shut and remember silently?
-Or, is there another way?”
+Or is there another way?”

-The Master: “According to your way, sunaya is emptiness; a state of thoughtlessness.
+The Guru: “According to your way, sunaya is emptiness, a state of thoughtlessness.
 It is non-living.
 However, the Tenth Door is a living spark that is All-Pervading.
 Like the reflection of light on water ignites the water, in the same way, our Tenth Door emits light.

 When the mind becomes crystal clear through Nam, this spark ignites and illuminates our being.
 We don’t go into a state of thoughtlessness on reaching the Tenth Door.
 Reaching the Tenth Door is reaching the living spark within us.”